Floorp-Projects/Floorp/modules/libpref/docs/index.md

 libpref is a generic key/value store that is used to implement *prefs*, a term that encompasses a variety of things.

-- Feature enable/disable flags (e.g. `dom.IntersectionObserver.enabled`,
+- Feature enable/disable flags (e.g. `xpinstall.signatures.required`).
-  `xpinstall.signatures.required`).
 - User preferences (e.g. things set from `about:preferences`)
 - Internal application parameters (e.g.
   `javascript.options.mem.nursery.max_kb`).